 Serving as landlord can be tricky, particularly when it comes to your adult kids.
 If you plan to charge rent for an extended stay, you may avoid raising hackles by being open about your own costs, and why and how much you expect them to contribute.

-If they've never owned their own home they may not realize how high such expenses as maintenance, insurance, mortgage payments and property taxes can be.
-Decide early which costs adult children will chip in, Baxter recommends.
+If they've never owned their own home, they may not realize how high such expenses as maintenance, insurance, mortgage payments and property taxes can be.
+Decide early which costs the adult relatives will chip in on.
 They may help with such basics as food and general living expenses or even a renovation project.
-The Vann/Beyers, for example, agreed that Molly would foot the bill for the bedroom and bathroom renovations necessary to help her to live comfortably.
+The Vann/Beyers, for example, agreed that Molly would foot the bill for the bedroom and bathroom renovations necessary to help her live comfortably.

 What If Circumstances Change?

 Think about current out-of-pocket costs as well as what might be in store down the road, Hunter says.
 "Even a self-sufficient parent may need some at-home care in a few years," he explains.
 "At some point you may also need to modify your home, such as by adding a ramp or railings."

 For tips on how your house can fit into your larger financial picture, check out this Special Feature:

 “Unlocking the Value of Your Home.”

 But even considering these expenses, combining your household with your aging parents’ may be more economical than other options such as assisted living and nursing care facilities.
 The national median daily rate for a private room in a nursing home is $267, according to a 2017 survey by Genworth.